DianaMayalo/Phase-1-Project-Moringa-School/README.md

 **Author:** [Diana Mayalo](https://github.com/DianaMayalo)
 # Overview
-This project analyzes aviation accident data to identify risk factors affecting severity, aircraft damage, and injuries.
-The insights derived from this analysis help aviation authorities and manufacturers improve safety protocols, training, and maintenance practices.
+My project analyzes aviation accident data to identify risk factors affecting severity, aircraft damage, and injuries.
+By analyzing historical accident data, I aim to answer key business questions:
-# Business Understanding
-Aviation accidents pose significant risks to passengers, crew, and aircraft manufacturers.
-By analyzing historical accident data, we aim to answer key business questions:
 ## Key Business Questions
 1. How do weather conditions influence the severity of injuries?
 2. Which aircraft manufacturers have a high proportion of serious but non-fatal accidents?